-Vijaya Palaniswamy is a partner in Linklaters’ Global Energy and Infrastructure Practice and leads the team’s work in the Americas.
-He regularly advises project sponsors, commercial lenders, governmental agencies, multilateral development banks, and regulated entities in the acquisition, development, structuring, and financing of energy and infrastructure assets.
-Vijaya serves on Linklaters’ Corporate Responsibility Committee with responsibility for offices in the Americas.
-He graduated with an A.B.
-(Religion) and B.S.
-(Genetics/Biochemistry) from the University of Georgia in 1999.
-In 2003, he earned his Master of Arts in Law and Diplomacy (M.A.L.D.) from the Fletcher School at Tufts University, and his J.D. from Harvard Law School.
+Vijaya Palaniswamy is a partner in Linklaters’ Global Energy and Infrastructure practice and leads the team’s work in the Americas.
+He regularly advises project sponsors, marketing companies, commercial lenders, multilateral development banks, and regulated entities in the acquisition, development, structuring, and financing of energy and infrastructure assets.
+He graduated with an A.B. and B.S. from the University of Georgia, earned his Master of Arts in Law and Diplomacy (M.A.L.D.) from the Fletcher School at Tufts University, and holds a J.D. from Harvard Law School.

-I represent lenders or borrowers in the development and financing of projects that will be financed on a limited recourse basis, also called project finance.
-This type of financing is typically used to build infrastructure or energy assets that require significant upfront capital and that provide a steady stream of revenue over decades, like a toll road or a power plant.
+We represent lenders or borrowers in the development and financing of projects that will be financed on a limited-recourse basis, also called project finance.
+This type of financing is typically used to build infrastructure or energy assets that require significant upfront capital and that provide a steady stream of revenue over decades, like a toll road or power plant.